feebdack/learningREST_NodeJS/README.md

 # learningREST_NodeJS
 Creating simple REST API for learning purposes.
 This REST api will control the information needed for a Project Listing application, which will be developed on the Android OS.

+## How to run

+###Development Environment
+Normal development server
+`mongod`
+`npm run start` Will start the API server on port 80, using the development database

+###Testing
+Starts server using test ports (4100), and a test database(/projectTestDB).
+`mongod`
+`npm run test` Will start integration tests using port 4100, and the testing databse

+###Testing Development
+Starts the server in a development environment using the test database.
+`mongod`
+`npm run testdev`

 ## REST API
 ```
 get /projects